jenkinsci/defensics-plugin/README.md

 ## Release notes

+### Version 1.2.0
+- Update plugin to work with Defensics 2021.03 API changes so this version requires Defensics 2021.03 or newer

 ### Version 1.1.0
 - Change plugin to use new server API so this version requires Defensics 2020.12 or newer
 - Fix report download issue when using remote Jenkins nodes